 1. Submit a proposal for your Global Engagement Colloquium Experience that includes the points below.
 In total the proposal should be approximately 1,000 words.

 – Describe your Global Engagement Colloquium experience in detail, including the location and the type of work you will be doing.

 – Explain how this experience will speak specifically to the content and themes of Global Studies courses.
-What are the specific types of questions or issues you will be exploring through your experiential learning site?To take the Global Engagement Colloquium course in Fall 2019, submit your proposal by April 15, 2019.
-We will accept a second round of proposals in August, but please submit by April 15 if you know what your experiential component will be.
+What are the specific types of questions or issues you will be exploring through your experiential learning site?To take the Global Engagement Colloquium course in Fall 2019, submit your proposal by August 15th, 2019.
 You will receive permission to register for the course after your proposal has been approved by the Global Studies faculty.